Johndata34/SQL/README.md

 # Johnathan SQL Portfolio

-Welcome to my SQL portfolio!
-This code repository contains examples of SQL I've written.
+Welcome to my Tech portfolio!
+This code repository contains examples of IT Projects and SQL I've written.
 Feel free to take a look and reach out if you have any questions.
 Johnchez27@gmail.com